dagmawi-demeke/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 # Description
 This is a distributed web architecture that tries to decrease traffic to the primary server by shifting some of the load to a replica server with the help of a server that balances the load between the two servers (primary and replica).

-    What distribution algorithm your load balancer is configured with and how it works?
-    The Round Robin distribution mechanism is set up on the HAProxy load balancer.
-This method employs each server behind the load balancer in turn, based on their weights.
-It's also possibly the smoothest and most equitable method because the servers' processing time is allocated evenly.
-Round Robin, being a dynamic algorithm, allowing server weights to be modified in real time.

     Is your load-balancer enabling an Active-Active or Active-Passive setup? explain the difference between both...
     The HAProxy load balancer is enabling an Active-Passive configuration rather than an Active-Active configuration.